🔼The name Lebo-hamath: Summary

 The second part of our name comes from the very common verb בוא (bo'), meaning to come:

-The third part is the same as the name Hamath, and please see our article on that name for further details.
+The third part is the same as the name Hamath, and probably derives from the verb חמה (hmh), to protect or surround:

 The phrase Lebo-hamath probably denoted the outer reaches of the land that was controlled by the people of Hamath.
 There wasn't much in the way of border markings in the ancient world, and the realm of a king stretched as far as his army could, and that probably only demonstrated once every few years or so.

 Lebo-hamath was probably a collective term for settlements that still paid taxes to Hamath, or it denoted a unified road system with Hamath at the center.
 It probably does not mean the "entrance to Hamath," as may translations have but rather a circular limit of influence.
-It would probably be best translated as the "approach of Hamath" or the "realm of Hamath".
+It would probably be best translated as the "onto where Hamath comes" or the "realm of Hamath".